stilt0n/monkey-interpreter-go/evaluator/notes.md

 These are expressions where what you type into the repl should be the output you receive.

+## Design decisions

+- Using truthy and falsey values
+- In Monkey:
+  - FALSE and NULL are falsey
+  - All other values (including 0) are truthy

 ### Example

 Given an `*ast.IntegerLiteral` `Eval` should return an